shafinage/telemedicine-patient-satisfaction-conceptual-study/README.md

 - Providing a foundation for future empirical studies on post-pandemic telemedicine adoption

 ---
-📄 Redacted paper available in [Redacted Conceptual Paper](docs/conceptual-paper-redacted.pdf)

-*This repository contains heavily redacted and summarized research materials for portfolio demonstration purposes only.*
+*This repository contains heavily summarized research concepts materials for portfolio demonstration purposes only.*